-^{6.} See, e.g., Allah v.
+&lt;sup>6 See, e.g., Allah v.
 Goord, 405 F. Supp.
 2d 265, 275-277 (S.D.N.Y.
 2005) (holding that a paraplegic incarcerated person stated an 8th Amendment claim in alleging that, while he was in his wheelchair, his wheelchair had been strapped into a vehicle too loosely, and thus he had been injured when the vehicle stopped suddenly); see also Lawson v.
 Dallas County, 286 F.3d 257, 263-264 (5th Cir.
-2002) (holding that a prison's failure to provide a paraplegic incarcerated person with rehabilitation therapy, adequate toilet facilities, and a bed with an adequate mattress was medical neglect and inhumane treatment that violated the incarcerated person's 8th Amendment rights); LaFaut v.
+2002) (holding that a prison's failure to provide a paraplegic incarcerated person with rehabilitation therapy, adequate toilet facilities, and a bed with an adequate mattress, despite being aware of the risks to his health, was medical neglect and inhumane treatment that violated the incarcerated person's 8th Amendment rights); LaFaut v.
 Smith, 834 F.2d 389, 392-394 (4th Cir.
-1987) (holding that not offering prescribed rehabilitation therapy and adequate toilet facilities violated the 8th Amendment); Miller v.
+1987) (holding that not offering prescribed rehabilitation therapy and adequate toilet facilities, despite awareness of the facilities' inadequacy, violated the 8th Amendment); Miller v.
 King, 384 F.3d 1248, 1261-1263 (11th Cir.
-2004) (holding that allegations by a wheelchair-using paraplegic that he was denied wheelchair repairs, physical therapy, medical consultations, leg braces and orthopedic shoes, wheelchair-accessible showers and toilets, opportunity to bathe, urinary catheters, and assistance in using the toilet raised a material factual issue under the 8th Amendment), vacated and superseded on other grounds, Miller v.
-King, 449 F.3d 1149, 1150 (11th Cir.
-2006).

-learn more about your constitutional rights, including your right to adequate medical care, you should read Chapter 23 of the JLM, "Your Right to Adequate Medical Care," Chapter 26 of the JLM, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, and MRSA in Prison," and Chapter 29 of the JLM, "Special Issues for Incarcerated People with Mental Illness."
-Other chapters especially useful for all incarcerated people include Chapter 4 of the JLM, "How to Find a Lawyer," Chapter 14 of the JLM, "The Prison Litigation Reform Act," Chapter 15 of the JLM, "Inmate Grievance Procedures," and Chapter 16 of the JLM, "Using 42 U.S.C. § 1983 to Obtain Relief from Violations of Federal Law."
+2004) (holding that allegations by a wheelchair using paraplegic that he was denied wheelchair repairs, physical therapy, medical consultations, leg braces and orthopedic shoes, wheelchair accessible showers and toilets, constitutional rights to medical care.
+This Chapter does not talk about your constitutional rights.
+To learn more about your constitutional rights, including your right to adequate medical care, you should read JLM, Chapter 23, "Your Right to Adequate Medical Care," JLM, Chapter 26, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, MRSA, and COVID-19 in Prisons," and JLM, Chapter 29, "Special Issues for Incarcerated People with Mental Illness."
+Other Chapters especially useful for all incarcerated people include JLM, Chapter 4, "How to Find a Lawyer," JLM, Chapter 14, "The Prison Litigation Reform Act7 JLM, Chapter 15, "Incarcerated Grievance Procedures," and JLM, Chapter 16, "Using 42 U.S.C. § 1983 to Obtain Relief from Violations of Federal Law."

-Although your protections under Section 504 and the ADA have been weakened by the courts, they are still important civil rights and antidiscrimination laws.
+Although your protections under Section 504 and the ADA are limited by some court decisions, they are still important civil rights and anti-discrimination laws.
 Using these laws, incarcerated people with disabilities have won important victories in many federal judicial circuits, through both individual and class action suits.
 This Chapter will explain how you, as an incarcerated person with a disability, can use these laws to protect your rights.